SheathedBlade/quartz/content/Characters/Rietta Wrynia.md

 Rietta was born into a family of merchants, a rare occupation for elves, but necessary nonetheless to facilitate trade inside and out of the isolated haven of [[Galaderyn]].
 At the time of her birth, her parents were settled in the territory of the [[Stalwryn Kingdom]], specifically in the small village of [[Lyntoa Village|Lyntoa]].
 She grew up as a mischievous child, always getting involved with antics with the other children in the village, much to the dismay of the elders.

 At the age of 14, Rietta and her parents temporarily relocated from Lyntoa Village to the Stalwryn Kingdom proper.
 It is during her stay inside the walls of the Stalwryn Kingdom that she developed a passion for not only business, but also alchemy.
-In her free time, Rietta likes to stay at the local apothecary, where individuals blessed with the powers of the [[Empyrean Concepts#The Convergence|Convergence]] do their best work.
+In her free time, Rietta likes to stay at the local apothecary, where individuals blessed with the powers of the [[Protean Concepts#The Convergence|Convergence]] do their best work.
 Here, she became an apprentice to an alchemist, seeking to indulge in her passion.
 Because of the nature of the craftsmanship of standard-issue Stalwryn weaponry and armor, the apothecary and the forge often worked together, which meant Rietta often had access to both facilities.

 At the end of her apprenticeship, as a token to herself, Rietta commissioned the head blacksmith, {blacksmith name here}, for a firearm in which she can use her alchemical solutions to infuse the projectiles with special properties.
 The smith graciously accepted her request, and crafted a potent, long-range firearm that gives room for Rietta's alchemical compounds to infuse the bullets before leaving the barrel.
 This, though, was given as a gift, free of charge, to Rietta upon her graduation from being an apprentice.

 >*// K.M. edit //*
 >What Rietta had received is a weapon that is now known as a **semi-automatic rifle** in Nova Ciel.
 There are compartments in which she can insert containers filled with alchemical solutions, which allows her to fire bullets infused with the solutions to inflict various effects on her target.

-It is also at this time where our physicians have confirmed the **empyrean essence** of Rietta, confirming her status as an Ascendant of the [[Empyrean Concepts#The Navigator|Navigator]].
+It is also at this time where our physicians have confirmed the **protean essence** of Rietta, confirming her status as an Avatar of the [[Protean Concepts#The Navigator|Navigator]].
 For personal reasons, Rietta's parents requested this information be private until they, as a family, arrive back to Galaderyn.
 It is understandable, however, given the structure of society within the Republic.
-The class structure allows for those who are officially identified as Ascendants of the Navigator to be instantly given the status of **sovereign elves**.
+The class structure allows for those who are officially identified as Avatars of the Navigator to be instantly given the status of **sovereign elves**.
 It would be a boon for this family, as they started out as **industrious elves**.
 As such, the quality of life afforded to sovereign elves would immensely help the family in terms of financial status and influence as merchants.
 ## Appearance

 Rietta is a young girl with pointed ears and fair skin.
 She also has a slender frame, which is not unexpected of someone whose job is to foray and gather materials in the wild.
 Her bust size is measured to be D/E (US/JP).
 One can expect her youthful appearance to stay consistent, as elves tend to retain their young adult look up until they reach the last quarter of their lifespans.
 Generally, an elf's total lifespan is an average of 8000 years.